openharmony/docs/en/application-dev/reference/arkui-ts/ts-universal-attributes-component-id.md

 getInspectorByKey(id: string): string

 Obtains all attributes of the component with the specified ID, excluding the information about child components.
+This is a system API.

 - Parameters
   | Name  | Type    | Mandatory  | Default Value | Description         |